 Every document signed by the witness and parties is not legally binding.
 Therefore, it is crucial to know the important ones that hold legal value.
 When there is the transfer of ownership of a property, a memorandum of understanding or MOU for the Sale of a Property becomes the base of paperwork, which is more likely the way to reach a final decision between two parties.

-During any real estate deal, before the parties reach a definitive decision, they opt for a softer non-binding document which is just the primary step for the deal.
-The terms and conditions from both sides can be mentioned in MOU for the Sale of a Property before the actual payment is cleared.
+During any real estate deal, before the parties reach a definitive decision, they opt for a softer, non-binding document, which is just the primary step for the deal.
+The terms and conditions from both sides can be mentioned in the MOU for the Sale of a Property before the actual payment is cleared.

 What is MOU?

 A memorandum of understanding or MOU is a legal agreement between two or more parties.
 It acts as more of a flexible document before the actual transaction.
 For a company, the negotiation period is vital, and an MOU for the Sale of a Property is prepared as an initial understanding.
 A MOU for Sale of Property is also known as a letter of intent in India.
 Such documents can be kept confidential between the parties according to their will.

 - A MOU for the Sale of a Property is not legally enforceable but can be useful within a single public entry between the two parties.